 What are the main methods of resolving commercial disputes?

 Arbitration is increasingly gaining ground as a mode of resolving commercial disputes, especially those involving multinational companies and cross-border transactions.
 This trend is due to the increased adoption of arbitration clauses in commercial contracts.
 Under Philippine law, parties to a contract with an arbitration clause must observe the mediation process stipulated in said clause; failing which, parties must proceed to arbitration.

 In the absence of an arbitration agreement, disputes are resolved through litigation.
-Certain commercial disputes, such as intellectual property cases, intra-corporate disputes, cases involving maritime laws, and rehabilitation, are handled by special commercial courts.
+Certain commercial disputes, such as intellectual property cases, intra-corporate disputes, rehabilitation, insolvency, and liquidation are handled by special commercial courts.

 What are the main procedural rules governing commercial litigation?